How to settle credit card debt yourself

 The bottom line is if you want to successfully settle your debts, you'd better figure out how to do it fairly quickly.
 These 36-48 month debt settlement programs that you see and read about: run!

 The key ingredient to debt settlement success is possessing the financial ability to settle.
 Without the ability to settle right away, you subject yourself to a lot of uncertainty.
 And the longer you remain exposed to those uncertainties the greater your risk of being harmed.

-I urge you to read my breakdown about debt settlement pros and cons after you’ve read this article.
+I urge you to read my article about debt settlement pros and cons after you've read this article.
 Just so you can familiarize yourself with the things you need to know about before you decide on your approach.

 So, if you can't settle your credit card debt right away, but are still leaning toward the concept of debt settlement, you really don't want to participate in a program that will take longer than 12-24 months.
 However, if you go this route, I strongly suggest settling your debts yourself.